While damage to your rental property may be inevitable, that does not mean that there is nothing you can do to minimize it.

 Draft a Solid Lease Agreement

-When renting out a property, you need to have rules in place in order to protect your investment.
+When renting out a property, you need to have rules in place in order to protect your investment and you can set these rules with a lease agreement.
 After all, no tenant is going to care for your property as much as you.

 For the sake of preventing tenant damages, make sure to address the following items: